TADangChauKhue/Job_Search_Automation_Make/README.md

 **2. Dataset**

-The system processes job posts from RSS feeds (e.g., job boards) and extracts key information using HTTP and AI tools.
+Job data is pulled from RSS feeds of job boards and enriched using OpenAI and HTTP requests.

 **1. Input: RSS Job Listings**